greg-raven/Impeachment-Chronicles/_posts/2020-09-18-trump-says-every-american-can-get-a-coronavirus-vaccine-by-april-but-health-experts-say-thats-not-likely.md

 ---
-title: 'Trump says every American can get a coronavirus vaccine by April, but health experts say that's not likely'
+title: "Trump says every American can get a coronavirus vaccine by April, but health experts say that's not likely"
 layout: post
 author:
 - Maggie Fox